fdelgadom/CarND-Advanced-Lane-Lines/writeup_template.md

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+The first results where promising in all zones except to critical ones, whith shadows and changing in the lane markings.
+To pass this zones I followed the recomendations in the Tips and tricks part of the lesson:

+* Use an average of polynomial coefficients detected over last 5 frames, keeping them in global variables ´global_left_fit=[] global_right_fit=[]
+* Use a sanity_check function
+* Use `polifyt if sanity_check is OK, and